huijing/personal-website-v3/src/content/blog/2019-07-13-recreating-the-fools-mate-chess-move-with-css-grid.md

 I went with transitions instead of keyframes because my piece was just making 1 move.
 The DVD logo uses keyframes because it's a continuous animation.
 Right tool for the right job, no?

-There is Javascript involved here because I wanted to make it kind of sort of interactive where people can click on a button to move the next piece.
+There is JavaScript involved here because I wanted to make it kind of sort of interactive where people can click on a button to move the next piece.

 It's only 4 moves, so I figured it wouldn't be too hard.
 Needed a counter to track the start and end of the moves, but other than that, it was adding and removing CSS classes.